dolthub/docs/packages/dolt/content/reference/sql/version-control/dolt-system-tables.md

 ## `dolt_workspace_$TABLENAME`

 This system table shows you which rows have been changed in your workspace and if they are staged.
+It is the union of rows changed from HEAD to STAGED, and STAGED to WORKING.
 Any table listed in `dolt_status` table will have a non-empty corresponding `dolt_workspace_$TABLENAME` table.
 Changes listed are all relative to the HEAD of the current branch.

 These tables can be modified in order to update what changes are staged for commit.
 [Workspace review](https://www.dolthub.com/blog/2024-08-16-workspace-review/)

 ### Schema

+The schema of the source table is going to effect the schema of the workspace table.
+The first three column are always the same, then the schema of the source table is used to create "to_" and "from_" columns.

 Each row in the `dolt_workspace_$TABLENAME` corresponds to a single row update in the table.